 Not every private health insurer will provide coverage for cosmetic surgery procedures though, so patients will have to look at each plan in great detail before they obtain it.
 Coverage for cosmetic surgery can usually be found under extras and are accompanied by their own limit.
 If you are expecting a high cost for your treatment, ensure you obtain a private health insurance plan with a high annual limit.

 When you have a cosmetic procedure, it is always important to consider recovery time that accompanies a full facelift or other cosmetic procedures such as liposuction or rhinoplasty.
 Not all cosmetic clinics include the cost of aftercare, so make sure they are included in the general quote.

 Dr Lanzer combines his liposculpture method with the face lift to enhance the results and longevity.
-If you’re looking to remove fat from the face, get a free consultation at Melbourne or Sydney Face Lift clinic with Dr Lanzer.Request consultation
+If you’re looking to remove fat from the face, get a free no-obligation consultation at Melbourne or Sydney Face Lift clinic with Dr Lanzer.Request consultation